dpfau/quagga/README.md

 quagga
 ======

-Library for automated ROI extraction from calcium imaging data
+Library for automated ROI detection from calcium imaging data.

+This repository is no longer being actively developed.
+All current work on ROI detection is under the Altai project: http://github.com/dpfau/altai